The true measure of strength in any currency is the faith

 Euros, Francs, Rubles and most any other denomination.
 There are bids and

-offers to buy and sell as well as the amount that is up for trading.
+offers to sell and buy bitcoin as well as the amount that is up for trading.
 Bitcoins

 can be actively traded across currencies just like any other currency.